theevo/CategorySwiper/Discovery-tree.md

 [^10]: It doesn't feel right for a View to initiate an API call and then transform the received data into ViewModels.
 Curious if there's a better way.
 [^11]: Having a "0" preview is ambiguous.
 There are two unique states where transactions could be zero.
 First, if we load transactions and the return completes with no new transactions.
 Second, we load 1+ transactions and swipe through all of them.
 I wonder if the states can be clearly captured in a single view.
 This will be necessary for MVP but not necessary for a First Run.
 [^12]: Not possible if the view calls manager.load.
 Maybe we need a 3rd LMInterface named LMLocalEmptyInterface?
+[^13]: Because I present a sheet after the card is swiped left, the removal of the said card takes place BEFORE the user chooses a new category.
+I'm not sure how the app can know to watch the swipedCards array for a recently appended card that was swiped left and then call the API to update its category.
+Another possibility, which seems inevitable now, is to process all swipedCards in batch after all swiping is complete.